HeriYantodotDev/smartBrain/README.md

-# Working in Progress
+# A simple Face Recognition App using Clarifai API
-And here's the source code for the [API](https://github.com/HeriYantodotDev/smartbrain-api)
+I'll post the sourcecode for the backend later(There's confidential information there - I'll find out more secure way to make it public)